lcpz/lain/fs.md

 `widget` | `wibox.widget.textbox`
 `show` | function

-You can display a notification of current disk space usage with the following key binding:
+You can display a notification of current disk space usage with a key binding like this:

     awful.key({ altkey }, "h", function () mypartition.show(7) end),